jestjs/jest/docs/CLI.md

 :::note

-Note that in most CI environments, this is automatically handled for you.
+In most CI environments, this is automatically handled for you.

 :::